xlladdins/xll/docs/Excel4MacrosA-D.md

   - > To\_reference can be omitted so that you can subsequently paste
     > using the PASTE, PASTE.LINK, or PASTE.SPECIAL functions.

->
+> &nbsp;

 **Related Functions**

-CUT   Cuts or moves data or objects
+CUT&nbsp;&nbsp;&nbsp;Cuts or moves data or objects

-PASTE   Pastes cut or copied data
+PASTE&nbsp;&nbsp;&nbsp;Pastes cut or copied data

-PASTE.LINK   Pastes copied data or objects and establishes a link to the source of the data or object
+PASTE.LINK&nbsp;&nbsp;&nbsp;Pastes copied data or objects and establishes a link to the source of the data or object

-PASTE.SPECIAL   Pastes specific components of copied data
+PASTE.SPECIAL&nbsp;&nbsp;&nbsp;Pastes specific components of copied data

 Return to [top](#A)